-The Entity Framework 4.0 and ASP.NET – Getting Started Part 7
+Getting Started with Entity Framework 4.0 Database First and ASP.NET 4 Web Forms - Part 7

 The Contoso University sample web application demonstrates how to create ASP.NET Web Forms applications using the Entity Framework 4.0 and Visual Studio 2010.
 For information about the tutorial series, see the first tutorial in the series